-To connect your domain with Jimdo, you'll first need to associate the domain with your Jimdo site.
+To connect your domain to Jimdo, you'll first need to associate the domain with your Jimdo site.

 - If you're signing up for a new Jimdo site, enter the domain name and check the button that says "I am the owner of this domain."

-- If you've already signed up for a Jimdo site, contact our Support Team and let us know which domain we should add to your Jimdo account.
+- If you've already signed up for a Jimdo site, log in and go to Settings > Email and Domain Management > Domains to add your domain.
 You can connect as many external domains as you'd like, but only one will be your primary domain.

-In order to finish connecting your domain, you will need to change the name servers or add a CNAME entry through your registrar.
+In order to finish connecting your domain, you will need to change the name servers, change the A record (IP address), or add a CNAME entry through your registrar.
 Keep reading for more information about how to do that.

 Changing Your Name Servers